Rak256/Cybersecurity-Portfolio/README.md

 ---

 &#x20;
+# Note: This is a template README file.
+It will be updated as I keep adding projects.
 ## About me

 I’m building a focused cybersecurity portfolio to showcase projects from the **Google Cybersecurity Certificate** and related home labs.
 This repo demonstrates practical skills in incident response, system hardening, network analysis, forensics, and secure configuration — with clean writeups, reproducible labs, and documented learning outcomes.